 Number 10: Get advice from a wedding expert

 Besides being a professional tour operator, Dominican Expert is one of the most renowned destination wedding companies in the country.
 This is valid for individual wedding ceremonies at pristine beaches throughout the country as well as beautiful weddings at all-inclusive resorts in Punta Cana.
-If you plan to have a destination wedding, pick those properties with the most attractive wedding package such as Dreams Palm Beach or Iberostar Bavaro Suites.
+If you plan to have a destination wedding, click here to contact our all inclusive wedding planners or check out our favorite all inclusive hotels and wedding packages!

 Insider tip from Dominican Expert: there are hundreds of wedding packages in Punta Cana.
 Get help from our professional wedding planners and let them pick you the best combination of a beautiful all-inclusive resort and an attractive wedding package for your destination wedding in Punta Cana.